 — Acted as a change agent to enforce standards and improve processes.
 A change agent not only changes a system’s or application’s behavior but also people’s behavior, attitude, and culture towards writing quality software.
 People’s behavior can be changed by enforcing good coding standards.
 Substandard software development processes can also demotivate developers and adversely impact their behavior and attitude.
 The development processes need to be continuously improved by adopting good tools and practices.

-— Identified performance issues and bench marked them with the view to improve.
+— Identified performance issues and bench marked them with JMeter to prevent the server from having to be restarted every second day.
 I have never been in a project or organization that is yet to have any performance or scalability issues.
-It is a safe bet to talk up your achievements in fixing performance or resource leak issues in job interviews.
+It is a safe bet to talk up your achievements in fixing performance or memory/resource leak issues in job interviews.
 Unlike web security testing, performance testing is very prevalent in many applications.
 Premature optimization of your code is bad as it can compromise on good design or writing maintainable and testable code.
 But one needs to be aware of potential causes for performance issues that can occur due to major bottlenecks in a handful of places or minor inefficiencies in thousands of places (i.e. death by thousand cuts ).

 — Championed continuous improvement programs.
 Organizations must develop a culture of continuous improvement in order to flourish.
 I am yet to work for an organization that did not have any environmental or process related issues and challenges.
 Many of these tasks can be simplified, automated, and integrated to avoid monotonous and error prone human intervention.
 So, experience with the agile practices, continuous integration and build, environmental improvements, etc will be of great asset to any organization.
 A software must be designed for deployability.
 Deployability is a non-functional requirement that addresses how reliably and easily a software can be deployed from development into the production environment.